-Learning Objective Content Personal Study Activities 1.4 Precisely dinstinguish the factors that influence: drag, lift, tilt, stability and performance.
-Change in tangential velocity (U = 2πRN) along a rotating blade.
-Importance of centrifugal force (Fc = Mω2R) exerted on a rotating blade.
-Course Notes Construction of a blade Air Resistance (R = 1⁄2pU2SK) on a rotating blade
+Learning Objective Content Personal Study Activities in Precisely distinguish the factors that influence: drag, lift, tilt, stability and performance.
+Change in tangential velocity on a rotating blade.
+Course Notes Importance of centrifugal force exerted on a rotating blade.
+Construction of a blade and material used.
+Shapes and blade quantity.
+Air Resistance on a rotating blade.